williamthegrey/tellyget/README.md

 - independently runs on a different setup where the set-top box is absent
 - fetches and updating m3u playlist and xmltv guide from the IPTV network
-- Supposed to run regularly (e.g., every day)
+- Supposed to run regularly (e.g. every day)

 ## Compatibility